proxmox/proxmox-backup/docs/storage.rst

 * Following safe and secure network practices, for example using logging and monitoring tools and dividing your network so that infrastructure traffic and user or even public traffic are separated, for example by setting up VLANs.
-* Set up a long term retention.
+* Set up a long-term retention.
 Since some ransomware might lay dormant a couple of days or weeks before starting to encrypt data, it can be that older, existing backups are compromised.
 Thus, it is important to keep at least a few backups over longer periods of time.

-For more information on how to avoid ransomware attacks and what to do in case of a ransomware infection, see official goverment recommendations like `CISA's (USA) guide <https://www.cisa.gov/stopransomware/ransomware-guide>`_ or EU resources like ENSIA's `Threat Landscape for Ransomware Attacks
+For more information on how to avoid ransomware attacks and what to do in case of a ransomware infection, see official government recommendations like `CISA's (USA) guide <https://www.cisa.gov/stopransomware/ransomware-guide>`_ or EU resources like ENSIA's `Threat Landscape for Ransomware Attacks
 <https://www.enisa.europa.eu/publications/enisa-threat-landscape-for-ransomware-attacks>`_